python/devguide/committing.rst

 it is common to simply paste the NEWS entry into the commit message.
 Here is an example::

-   Issue #42: the spam module is now more spammy.
+   bpo-42: the spam module is now more spammy.

    The spam module sporadically came up short on spam.
 This change raises the amount of spam in the module by making it more spammy.